Technical analysis | Fundamental analysis | Forex analytics | Trading practice | Money management

 Operating At Near Full Performance

-It will be conceived as a successful country both domesticly and outagely leading to reach positive effects.
-Domesticly, employees will feel a sense of pride working for such a successful organisation.
-Outagely, if customers know that a company is working at full capacity it will accept that it is offering the best goods.
+Internationally, if customers know that a company is working at full capacity it will accept that it is offering the best goods.

 High capacity utilisation in industry

 Nevertheless, employment is expected to increase further in the nearest few months.
-Nine out of ten companies are fulfilled with the sales situation and cost-efficiency is good.
+Nine out of ten companies are fulfilled with sales and cost-efficiency is good.
 The number of employees has increased and employment growth has been congenial in the wholesale trade in particular.
 The food trade continues to report decrease price cuts, while the wholesale trade in input products for the building sector reports price increases.
 The wholesale and retail trade expects continued steady sales growth during the fourth quarter.

 Capital Flows (TIC)